-Little Mountain Place (LMP) is a 117-residential bed care home for seniors.
+Little Mountain Place (LMP) is a 116-bed Long-Term care home for seniors.
 It is located in the heart of the Little Mountain neighbourhood in East Vancouver, close to the Main Street Corridor and Queen Elizabeth Park.
 Individual resident rooms are situated on the second and third floors, with the second floor offering a 26-bed Special Care Unit called “The Garden Terrace.”
 This unit is specially designed as a secured living environment for residents with behavioral symptoms related to Alzheimer’s disease and other dementias.

 • We offer an Asian fusion menu.